Keynsham: Religious sites

 I can be heard amongst you all."

 St John the Baptist church is one of five churches in the Church of England Parish of Keynsham, the others being the village churches of St Michael's in Burnett and St Margaret's in Queen Charlton, the "Mission Church" in Chewton Keynsham (formerly the school building), and St Francis' Church on the Park Estate which in 2013 - 2015 underwent extensive modernisation and offers two halls for use by community groups.

 There are also the Victoria and Queens Road Methodist churches, St Dunstan's Roman Catholic Church and an Elim Church.
 The churches work together, also with churches in Saltford, under the banner of "Churches Together in Keynsham and Saltford" and often with the strapline "More to Life".
+Keynsham Baptist Church, built 1834, is set back from the High Street with a paved courtyard in front.